CTP-Caloria/Caloria/README.md

 - express.js
 - sequelize.js

-*React client*
+*React Client*

-- Built using `create-react-app` and configured to work with the api.
+- Built using `create-react-app` and configured to work with the API.
 - Bootstrap 4.x added to `/client/public/index.html`
 - React Router